vengi-voxel/vengi/docs/voxconvert/Examples.md

 Generate a lod scaled by 50% from the input model.

-`./vengi-voxconvert -s --input infile.vox --output output.vox`
+`./vengi-voxconvert --scale --input infile.vox --output output.vox`

 ## Convert to multiple different formats

 Convert the model into multiple different formats in the same run

-`./vengi-voxconvert -s --input infile.vox --output output.gox --output output.cub`
+`./vengi-voxconvert --input infile.vox --output output.gox --output output.cub`

 ## Import 2d image as volume